 Fund Goal and Approach

-* Emerging market risk.
-The securities of issuers located in emerging markets tend to be more volatile and less liquid than securities of issuers located in more mature economies, and emerging markets generally have less diverse and less mature economic structures and less stable political systems than those of developed countries.
-The securities of issuers located or doing substantial business in emerging markets are often subject to rapid and large changes in price.
+Emerging Markets Risk: Emerging markets tend to be more volatile than the markets of more mature economies, and generally have less diverse and less mature economic structures and less stable political systems than those of developed countries.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.